samdbrice/cctview/README.md

 ## Code

-Code and other snippets discussed in the talk can be found within the ``code`` directory.
+Code and other snippets discussed in the series can be found within the ``code`` directory.
 The package ``cctview`` is divided into three primary modules
 - [``cctview.detect``](./code/#detect) - Object detection model.
 - [``cctview.extract``](./code/#extract) - VeRI feature extraction model.